letsencrypt/cp-cps/CP-CPS.md

 ## 2.4 Access controls on repositories

 Read only access to the Policy and Legal Repository and certificate information is unrestricted.
-Write access is protected by logical and physical controls.
+Write access is protected by logical controls.

 # 3. IDENTIFICATION AND AUTHENTICATION